Demand for Salesforce Developers Continues to Expand

 }

-Explain how to access archived and deleted records by using the SOQL statement.
+How do you access archived and deleted records by using the SOQL statement?

-On the Salesforce platform, a deleted record is not actually deleted.
+These terms can be confusing: a deleted record is not actually deleted on the Salesforce platform.
 Instead, it is moved to a recycle bin.
-Every Salesforce user has access to the recycle bin, which is conceptually similar to the recycle bin in Windows or macOS.
+Every user has access to the recycle bin, which is conceptually similar to the recycle bin in Windows or macOS.
 The same goes for archiving.

 Therefore, if a developer building a query wants to include the deleted and archived records in its result set, they can use the ALL ROWS